TriKro/rsb-content/part4-evaluative_market_experiment/video-smoke-test.md

 10. Add music: The right music should add to the mood and intended emotional tone of the entire video.
 Also make sure it doesn't overpower other important audio, such as "spoken word" narration.
 11. Launch/Promote: Try to get it out in front of as many \(relevant\) prospects as possible

-1. Analyze: tally up your metrics and figure out what referral rate you achieved
+1. Analyze: Tally up your metrics and figure out what referral rate you achieved.

 ### Interpreting Results

 Referral rate is difficult to track accurately.
-Most referrals \(93%\) in tradtional businesses happen offline.
+Most referrals \(93 percent\) in traditional businesses happen offline.
 If you can track aggregate exposure and then total number of referrals, this will be the best you can get.
 If you only need a high level metric this will be enough to pass/fail your original hypothesis.

 ### Potential Biases